Credit:

 The Tester

 I’m Sara Hendricks, Reviewed’s health and fitness editor.
 After testing exercise bikes, treadmills, and the odd smart cable machine, I consider myself somewhat of an expert in at-home workout equipment.
-It only seemed right to tackle a comprehensive test of rowing machines.
+It only seemed fitting to tackle a comprehensive test of the best rowing machines.

 I'm Esther Bell, Reviewed's health and fitness writer.
 I've tested the best workout mirrors, adjustable dumbbells, and fitness trackers for Reviewed, but I also rowed crew in high school, so I know my way around an erg and was excited to test some new high-end rowing machines.